Do I need a referral for physio?

-Physiotherapists are a "first contact practitioner".
+Physiotherapists are a “first contact practitioner”.
 This means that you do not need a referral from your doctor to see us.
 Having said this, we work closely with many doctors and other health professionals to help people gain the best from their bodies.
-We also accept referrals from Ballet Schools / Dance Teachers, Gyms and Personal Trainers, Massage Therapists, Coaches, and Yoga, Pilates and Tai Chi instructors.
+We also accept referrals from other coaches, personal trainers, health practitioners or even family/friends.

-No. If you need help to pay for physiotherapy treatment, the Government's Enhanced Primary Care (EPC) program provides financial assistance for up to five treatments per year for people with chronic conditions.
+No. If you need help paying for physiotherapy treatment. the Government’s Enhanced Primary Care (EPC) program provides financial assistance for up to five sessions per year for people with chronic conditions or 10 sessions if you are ATSI.
 You need to see your doctor regarding this program.
+For significantly reduced-cost physiotherapy you can visit the University of Canberra student-led clinic.
+A few times a year we host students who can be seen using your private health without a gap payment, phone the clinic for more information.

 Yes.
-If your private health fund cover includes physiotherapy treatment you can process your claim at the time of treatment with our Hicaps facility.
-Hicaps is an electronic claim system which offers members of private health funds with extras cover the convenience of processing their claims on the spot.
+If your private health fund coverage includes physiotherapy treatment you can process your claim at the time of treatment with our Hicaps facility.
+Hicaps is an electronic claim system that offers members of private health funds with extras covering the convenience of processing their claims on the spot.
 To make use of this service all you need to do is provide the receptionist with your health fund card when paying your account.
 This means no more queuing at health fund branches and no more filling in claim forms.

 Physiotherapy is not generally covered by Medicare, although, there are some exceptions.
 People with chronic and complex care needs who are being managed through an Enhanced Primary Care (EPC) multidisciplinary care plan may be eligible to receive a Medicare rebate for up to five physiotherapy services per year on referral from a GP.
 Patients need to pay their account at the time of treatment and then claim a rebate from Medicare.
 To find out more details about Enhanced Primary Care, call the reception staff.